 2. Focus on Quality

 As a publisher, you need to know how to really differentiate your content, especially if you’re trying to build more audience and engagement.
-You can easily produce thousands of posts per month, but how many of them are actually worth for the readers?
-Furthermore, ask yourself if your articles have enough power to retain your readers and earn revenue from businesses that want to advertise on your blog.
+You can easily produce thousands of posts per month, but how many of them are actually valuable for the readers?
+Furthermore, ask yourself if your content has enough power to retain your readers and earn revenue from businesses that want to advertise on your blog.

 The truth is, without world-class content nobody would want to place an ad on one of your articles, let alone convince the audience not to bounce out!

-If you want your content to be read more than your competitors, you need to create quality articles that are engaging enough that people want to share them with their friends and followers, stay on your site, and come back for more the next day.
+If you want your content to be read more than what your competitors publish, you need to create quality articles.
+They need to be engaging enough so people want to share them with their friends and followers, stay on your site, and come back for more the next day.
 This requires putting in the work to create beautifully-written content that is interesting to read.

 Develop Compelling Topics